GramGra07/WHS-FTC-Code_Training_Module/coding.md

 This gets the runtime, checks it and if it is less than or equal to 30 seconds, it keeps running.
 If it is over or equal to 30, it stops.

 ### Editing your code <a name="edit"></a>
-One major part is editing your code, to do this you will open your project in android studio, then tap FTC Robot Controller/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples to get to the samples, you will need to find the teamcode part to edit your code correctly.
+One major part is editing your code, to do this you will open your project in android studio, then tap FTC Robot Controller/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples to get to the samples, you will need to find the team code part to edit your code correctly.

 ### Functions <a name="functions"></a>
 - What is the format?